Triangulation Independent Ptolemy Varieties: Examples

 and the edge relation around edge 2 is given by

-Since there is no transitive partition where edge 3 is zero (except the totally degenerate partition), Theorem~\ref{thm:Reduced} implies that the reduced Ptolemy variety (all variants) is given by setting the Ptolemy coordinate of edge 3 equal to $1$.
+Since there is no transitive edge set where edge 3 is zero (except the totally degenerate edge set), Theorem~\ref{thm:Reduced} implies that the reduced Ptolemy variety (all variants) is given by setting the Ptolemy coordinate of edge 3 equal to $1$.